 A quick backstory: as someone who sells physical products on Amazon, I had been trying to better understand Shopify to determine if it was a viable platform to help increase sales.
 I’ve heard a lot of great things about Shopify.
 However, just wasn’t sure if it was the right fit.

 In this post Victoria does an excellent job of giving you the 101 on Shopify.
 It turns out, there’s a lot more to Shopify then I thought.
 It’s a powerful platform, which helps over 1.2 million people sell a variety of things online.

 If you’ve ever been interested in selling anything online from consultations, experiences, to physical products (even homemade or used) read on…

 Starting an online business has never been easier: all you need now is a great idea and the will to create an online store – you don’t even need to have your own products if you use dropshipping.

-You’ll be delighted to hear that Shopify make the process of starting an online store as simple as pie and as satisfying as the homemade bread your grandma baked
+You’ll be delighted to hear that Shopify makes the process of starting an online store as simple as pie and as satisfying as the homemade bread your grandma baked.

 Read on, and by the end you’ll be well on your way to starting an online store with Shopify and making your first sale.

 First things first: you need a store before you can make a sale.

 It’s no good whatsoever to build your Shopify store if you don’t know what you’re going to sell on it.
 You have near limitless potential with what you can sell (almost anything you sell in a physical store could be sold online).
 To help you decide what to sell ask yourself now: